Strategic 'Retire & Renew': A Charity Service Portfolio Review for Leaders

 What to do instead

-Frame 'Retire & Renew' as a core act of responsible stewardship and courageous leadership.
-Make these decisions transparent, openly documenting the evidence, the rationale, and the chosen path.
-This builds a culture of continuous learning, accountability, and trust, ultimately strengthening your organisation's integrity.
+Frame 'Retire & Renew' as a core act of responsible stewardship.
+Make these decisions transparent, openly documenting the evidence, the rationale, and the outcome.
+This helps builds a culture of continuous learning, accountability, and trust.

-Change doesn’t start with a workshop; it starts with one honest conversation that builds trust and momentum.
+Change doesn’t start with a workshop; it starts with one honest conversation.